mattreya/Docker_MCP_Gateway_Evaluator/README.md

 - **NIST Guidelines Reference:** Contains a reference to NIST guidelines (`/nist`) for secure bot development, emphasizing best practices for handling sensitive information.
 - **Configurable Preferences:** Introduces a preference system (`/preferences`) that allows the Gemini CLI to understand and adapt to user-defined preferences for various tasks, such as preferred tools for web searches, project analysis, and security scanning.

-## Project Focus: Web Scraper
+## Project Focus: Docker MCP and Toolkit Integration

-This repository's primary focus is the `scraper.py` script.
-This script demonstrates how to build a simple web scraper that leverages the `ddg` slash command to search for and display the latest news from a specified website (currently `darkreading.com`).
+This project's primary focus is the integration with Docker's Multi-Cloud Platform (MCP) and Toolkit, exposed through new Gemini CLI slash commands.
+These commands streamline the process of discovering and utilizing Docker tools directly from your command line.

+### New Docker-Related Slash Commands:

+-   **`/mcp_catalog_lookup`**:
+    *   **Purpose:** This command allows you to search and retrieve information from the Docker MCP Catalog.
+It helps in discovering available Docker images, services, and solutions.
+    *   **How to use:**
+        ```
+        /mcp_catalog_lookup <search_query>
+        ```
+        Replace `<search_query>` with keywords to find relevant items in the catalog.

+-   **`/mcp_toolkit_selector`**:
+    *   **Purpose:** After reviewing the MCP Catalog, this command assists in determining the best Docker tool from the MCP Toolkit to use for a specific task or requirement.
+It aims to guide users to the most suitable solution.
+    *   **How to use:**
+        ```
+        /mcp_toolkit_selector <catalog_item_id_or_description>
+        ```
+        Provide an identifier or description of the catalog item you're interested in, and the command will suggest appropriate tools.

+-   **`/askgordon`**:
+    *   **Purpose:** While not directly tied to Docker MCP, this command is part of the new set of functionalities.
+Its specific purpose would be defined by its implementation, but it's designed to provide intelligent assistance or answer questions within the Gemini CLI context.
+    *   **How to use:**
+        ```
+        /askgordon <your_question>
+        ```
+        Ask Gordon anything, and it will attempt to provide a relevant answer or guidance.

-This project was built upon the foundation of the `matt_raio_bot_constraints` repository, which provides the underlying framework for Gemini CLI integration and custom slash commands.
+This project builds upon the foundation of the `matt_raio_bot_constraints` repository, which provides the underlying framework for Gemini CLI integration and custom slash commands.

 ## Setup and Installation